 Smart SEO content writing experts need to leverage the tool without harming the website’s rankings.
 Let’s see how they can do this.

 Google has always stressed on ‘people-centric’ content.
-So even if content writers use AI for generating content, they need to be diligent.
+So even if content writing agencies use AI for generating content, they need to be diligent.
 They cannot directly publish it online.
 Writers will need to add the human element needed to make if ‘people-centric’.

 They can do this by adhering to the 2022 Helpful Content Update.